 - In excess of twelve hours in one workday;

 - In excess of eight hours on the seventh consecutive day of work in one workweek;

-Although there is overlap, the federal definition overtime is much narrower and therefore provides less protection.
-More specifically it states that work performed by a nonexempt employee in excess of 40 hours in one workweek must be paid at one and one-half times (1.5X) their regular rate of pay (exactly the same as California).
+Although there is overlap, the federal definition of overtime is much narrower and therefore provides less protection than its California counterpart discussed above.
+More specifically, it states that work performed by a nonexempt employee in excess of 40 hours in one workweek must be paid at one and one-half times (1.5X) the employee’s regular rate of pay (the same as California).
 The FLSA does not allow: daily accrual, any premiums at double the regular rate of pay, or accrual on the seventh consecutive day of work.

 Am I Exempt From Receiving Overtime?